 \subsection{Image Recording and Motion Capture}

-As shown in Figure \ref{fig:capture}.a, there are two types of camera, RGBD and RGB, with 5 distinct locations in the capturing studio.
-All 5 cameras have a steady 30fps frame rate but their time stamps are only partially synchronized, and thus require an additional stage in processing that we describe below.
-The color sensor of 5 cameras have the same 1920x1080 resolution and the depth sensor of 3 kinect v2 cameras has a resolution at 640x480.
-Coexisting with the image capturing system, the motion capture system is a standard VICON \cite{vicon} system with 28 pre-calibrated cameras covering the capture space to accurately estimate the 3D coordinates of IR-reflective tracking markers that we attach to the surface of subjects and subjects.
-This studio layout and recorded data is further illustrated in Figure \ref{fig:capture}.
+This motion capture studio layout is also illustrated in Fig. \ref{fig:capture} c.
+We utilized two types of camera, RGBD and RGB, placed at 5 distinct locations in the capture studio.
+All 5 cameras have a steady 30fps frame rate but their time stamps are only partially synchronized, requiring additional post-processing described below.
+The color sensors of the 5 cameras have the same 1920x1080 resolution and the depth sensor of the Kinect v2 cameras has a resolution at 640x480.
+The motion capture system was a standard VICON system with 28 pre-calibrated cameras covering the capture space which are used to estimate the 3D coordinates of IR-reflective tracking markers attached to the surface of subjects and objects.